 In 1935, J. Edward Jones filed a registration statement with the U.S. Securities and Exchange Commission.
 Before the statement went into effect, the SEC ordered Jones to show why a stop order should not be issued.
 Jones sought to withdraw the statement, which the SEC prohibited him from doing.
 Jones brought a suit challenging the constitutionality of the Securities Act of 1933 and the SEC's refusal to allow him to withdraw.
 In Jones v.
 SEC, the U.S. Supreme Court ruled that the SEC must allow him to withdraw.
 The Court's conservative majority rebuked the SEC, calling its practices akin to the odious "Star Chamber" of England.

-The American Society of Certified Public Accountants (ASCPA), formed in 1921 and acting as a federation of state societies, merged with the American Institute of Accountants (AIA), founded in 1887.
+The American Society of Certified Public Accountants (ASCPA), formed in 1921 and acting as a federation of state societies, merged with the American Association of Public Accountants (AAPA), founded in 1887.
 The new group, the American Institute of Accountants (AIA) agreed to restrict future membership to CPAs.
 In 1957, the organization became the American Institute of Certified Public Accountants; in 2015, it was re-named the American Institute of CPAs.

 Mississippi was the first state to issue industrial development bonds, in an effort to use state financing power to build up private industry.

 The SEC Office of the Chief Accountant announced that it would issue periodic publications of opinions on accounting principles, towards the development of uniform standards and practice in major accounting questions.
 The first Accounting Series Release (ASR) was issued in April.
 ASRs were re-named Financial Reporting Releases (FRR) in 1982, and were later codified as Codification of Financial Reporting Policies (CFRP).

 With support from SEC Chairman William O. Douglas, U.S. Senators Joseph O'Mahoney (D-WY) and William Borah (R-ID) submitted a bill mandating federal incorporation of businesses engaged in interstate commerce.
 While the framers of the Securities Acts intended that such legislation would follow, Congress was unwilling to enact the incorporation bill.